 Are There Complimentary Majors or Fields to Criminal Justice & Law?

-Criminal Justice is already an interdisciplinary field, taking in government and law, sociology and psychology, and computers and information technology.
-But depending on what direction you want to take your career in, there are several minors and specializations you can use to increase your chances on the job market.
+The Criminal Justice major is already interdisciplinary.
+The criminal justice department includes experts in government and law, sociology and psychology, and computers and information technology.
+But depending on what direction you want to take your career in, there are several minors and specializations you can add to your criminal justice major to increase your chances on the job market.

 Some good double majors or minors for those going into criminal justice administration include: